Lebanese parliament tells judge he can't subpoena PM Diab | Law-Order

 - Lebanon

 After the blast, Aoun said he had been informed about the chemicals and directed the Supreme Defence Council, an umbrella group of security and military agencies chaired by the president, to "do what is necessary".
-He has denied responsibility and said he was ready to testify.
+He has denied responsibility.

 Some MPs have been pressing for the probe into senior officials to be referred to a special council that hears cases against former presidents and ministers.
 Critics fear this will effectively derail the judicial inquiry.